 8. maintain intellectual flexibility and revise their own position if shown wrong;

 9. think critically and constructively.

 Incoming Study Abroad students must have already taken two Philosophy modules at their home institution.

-There will also be a Reading Week when no teaching will take place, exact week TBC.
+This module will involve weekly lectures and seminars.
+There will also be Reading Weeks when no teaching will take place, exact details to be confirmed.